 The latest fashion in website building are intelligent assistants.
 Bookmark, Wix ADI and, to a lesser extent, Jimdo Dolphin, all promise to use some kind of magic formula to get your website right with the first draft.
 Using Bookmark’s AiDA assistant we were left wondering where the intelligent assistant should get the information of what to put on your website.
 All you enter is your business name and the industry.
 The outcome was not terrible but it’s also not better than a website created without an assistant.

-The cheapest ad-free paid plan starts at $11.99, which seems quite high compared to more established platforms like Wix or Weebly.
+- The cheapest ad-free paid plan starts at $11.99, which seems quite high compared to other affordable website builders

 The URL you will get for free: https://yourname.bookmark.com